SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

 <br>![](/exercises/Exercise_1/images/product-and-order.png)

 9. Add new fields to your entity here.
-We will be adding "name" and "quantity " as the fields for product entity
+We will be adding "name" and "quantity " as the fields for product entity by pressing "+ ADD NEW"

 <br>![](/exercises/Exercise_1/images/configure-fields.png)